babarrett/g80-9009/README.md

     protocol with negative logic.
 The communication is full duplex at 1200 baud.
 The data has 1 start bit, 8 data bits, 1 stop bit and no parity.

+* can, aparently, use three different mouse protocols (unverified).
+PS/2, RS232 Serial, and Sun serial.
 * is supported by a third-party kmd3 switch as well
 * can be emulated by the Wey Tec HK2000C keyboard.
 * can perform calculations within the keyboard, displaying the results on the